DamienPirsy/AoC_2020/readme.md

 # AoC_2020
-My take at the Advent of Code 2020 🎄
+My take at the :santa: Advent of Code 2020 🎄

-Solutions are in PHP beacuse:
+Solutions are provided in PHP because:

-- It's my main language;
+- It's my main language of everyday;
-- Givent the little time I have for these amusements, using another language would've been frustrating :stuck_out_tongue_winking_eye:
+- Given the little time I have for these amusements using another language would've been frustrating :stuck_out_tongue_winking_eye:

 [Blog](https://matteovignoli.it)
 |